cloudxabide/OCP3-on-AWS-GovCloud/README.md

 ![OCP3 on GovCloud Storage](images/OCP3-on-GovCloud_-_2AZ_-_Storage.png)

 ## Deployment and Provisioning
-We will use Terraform for this (initially).
-I would like to pursue a more cloud-neutral approach.
+Terraform will deploy the Infrastructre as Code (initially).
+This will provide a more cloud-neutral approach.

 ## Account Limits
 (Complete this later)